tonaljs/tonal/packages/interval/README.md

 In musical set theory, an interval class is the shortest distance in pitch class space between two unordered pitch classes

-As paramter you can pass an interval in shorthand notation, an interval in array notation or the number of semitones of the interval

 **Kind**: static method of [<code>Interval</code>](#module_Interval)
 **Returns**: <code>Integer</code> - A value between 0 and 6